Józef Beck

-Józef Beck (/pl/; 4 October 1894 – 5 June 1944) was a Polish statesman who served the Second Republic of Poland as a diplomat and military officer.
-A close associate of Józef Piłsudski, Beck is most famous for being Polish foreign minister in the 1930s and for largely setting Polish foreign policy.
+Józef Beck (/pl/; 4 October 1894 – 5 June 1944) was a Polish statesman who served the Second Republic of Poland as foreign minister, diplomat, and military officer.
+A close associate of Józef Piłsudski, Beck is most famous for his role as Polish foreign minister, largely setting Polish foreign policy, in the 1930s.

-He tried to fulfill Piłsudski's dream of making Poland the leader of a regional coalition, but he was widely disliked and distrusted by other governments.
+He tried to fulfill Piłsudski's dream of making Poland the leader of a regional bloc, but he was widely disliked and distrusted by other governments.
 He was involved in territorial disputes with Lithuania and Czechoslovakia.

-With his nation caught between two large hostile powers (Germany and the Soviet Union), Beck sometimes pursued accommodation with them and sometimes defied them.
-He attempted to take advantage of their mutual antagonism but then formed an alliance with the United Kingdom and France.
-Both declared war on Germany after its invasion of Poland in 1939.
-After the Soviet Union also invaded Poland, Beck and the rest of his government evacuated to Romania.
+With his nation caught between two large hostile powers, Germany and the Soviet Union, Beck sometimes pursued accommodation with them and sometimes defied them, attempting to take advantage of their mutual antagonism.

+He formed an alliance with the United Kingdom and France, and both declared war on Germany after its invasion of Poland in 1939.
+After the Soviet Union also invaded Poland, Beck and the rest of the Polish government evacuated to Romania.